 I represent victims, not criminals.
-Each year, far too many innocent people across South Carolina are robbed of life by intoxicated drivers.
+Each year, far too many innocent people across South Carolina are killed by intoxicated drivers.
 Many others sustain serious injury at the hands of people who ignore the law by getting behind the wheel after having too much to drink.
 While it is up to our lawmakers, judges, prosecutors, and criminal juries to hold drunk drivers responsible for their criminal activity, it is my job to ensure victims are fairly compensated for every loss they experience.

 If you or a loved one has become a DUI accident victim, I offer my sympathy.
 In my years as an attorney, I have heard many heart-wrenching stories.
 I have also learned that victims and their families are left asking questions.
-I therefore offer the following information in hopes that it will provide some guidance as you begin your search for justice:
+I therefore offer the following information in hopes that it will provide some guidance as you begin your search for justice.

 1. Even if the drunk driver who caused the accident was uninsured, you may still be able to recover damages (i.e. compensation) from your own insurance company.

 In South Carolina, every car insurance policy comes with “uninsured motorist coverage.”
 This type of insurance coverage is designed to protect you against uninsured drivers – including drunks.
 You can purchase uninsured motorist coverage – also known as “UM” coverage – up to the limits of your liability policy.
 For example, if you have $100,000.00 in liability coverage, you can also buy $100,000.00 in UM coverage.
 Most insurance companies offer substantial UM coverage for only a few dollars per month.
 Though we cannot always protect ourselves against intoxicated drivers, we can guard against medical bills and other financial losses by purchasing sufficient UM coverage.

 2. Even if the DUI driver who caused the wreck only had minimum limits insurance, you may once again still be able to recover compensation from your own insurance company.